mikrdgz/recharge-custom-shipping-integration/docs/Custom-Shipping-Rate-Service-Integration.md

 ![custom shipping rate](assets/images/customservice.png)

-- **Custom Shipping Rate Service URL (required)** - This is the https url of your custom shipping rate service endpoint
+- **Custom Shipping Rate Service URL (required)** - This is the HTTPS URL of your custom shipping rate service API endpoint
 - **Custom Headers (optional)** - Add any headers here that your service requires
 - **Secret Key (optional)** - If your service requires a secret key, provide that here